Analytical expressions for pulse profile of neutron stars in plasma environments: Pulse Profile

 \section{Pulse Profile}

-Consider a neutron star surrounded by cold, unmagnetized plasma, with bright polar regions of emission on its surface that will produce periodic pulses in the luminosity curve.
+Consider a radio pulsar with bright polar regions of emission on its surface that will produce periodic pulses in the luminosity curve.
 The observed flux $F$ will be given by the integral of the intensity times the solid angle measured by the observer on his celestial sphere.
 In the case that the same emission region produces multiple images, all of them must be considered when integrating the flux.
-While this approach is slightly idealized, it allow a first approximation to describe qualitatively the effects associated with the various parameters of the star, its emission caps, the plasma environment and the spacetime itself.
+While this approach is slightly idealized, it allows a first approximation to describe qualitatively the effects associated with the various parameters of the star, its emission caps, the plasma environment and the spacetime itself.

 The geometry of this model is detailed in \cite{Pechenick_1983} for the gravity pure situation.
 Again, in this section we will follow the work \cite{Rogers_2015}, reproducing its results for the Schwarzschild metric and expanding the procedure to other spacetimes.